sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 # Intro

-In this section all you will be given are the objects to complete along with some screenshots of a controller that is configured with the completed code.
-As before you will also be provided the readme's from each of the required roles to find the required variables to complete this task.
+In this section, you will only be given a summary of the objects you need to create along with some screenshots of a controller that is configured with the completed code.
+You will also be provided the variables sections from the readme's for each of the required roles to help you complete this task.